russellkerns/dom_homework/README.md

 Finally, Mocha will print out the Javascript error messages from the failing specs.
 Most often, these will include a reference to the line number in the test file indicating an assertion or expectation which has failed.

 Importantly, the output of any `console.log()` statements, whether written in the test files or your own code, will appear in the _first_ section, as this is when the code actually executes.
-Mocha remembers error messages and only prints them during the third, final, output phase.
+Mocha remembers error messages and only prints them during the third, final, part of its output.

 It can sometimes be useful to clear the console output periodically when running tests to allow you to more easily find the beginning of the current run.